 A further issue is where it’s sourced from.
 Fish oil is generally sourced from farmed fish, and this in itself creates a multitude of problems.

-Recent footage has revealed that in some fish farms, the fish are polluted, deformed and rife with pesticides.
+Recent footage has revealed that in some fish farms, the fish are polluted with heavy metals, deformed and rife with pesticides.

 Studies have shown that farmed fish contain lesser amounts of omega-3 fatty acids than wild-caught fish, as well as providing 20% less protein.